 Early on, crawlers are very easy to mistake for young mealybugs, since they are about the same size and color.
 The easiest way to tell them apart is by the many small spines mealybugs have sticking out from the perimeter of their bodies instead of legs.
 Once mealybugs mature and find a place to feed, though, they exude a waxy substance that makes them much easier to spot.

 In their final, reproductive phase, adult crawlers are capable of sprouting wings to help them travel between plants to mate and lay eggs.
-Their thorax (part between the head and abdomen) elongates a bit but otherwise the “fliers” look just like a crawler, but with wings 2-3x the body length.
+Their thorax (the part between the head and abdomen) elongates a bit but otherwise, the “fliers” look just like a crawler, but with wings 2-3x the body length.
 The fliers are particularly dangerous because they can easily spread crawlers to other plants.
 In this form, aphids lay eggs only and no longer give birth to live young.
 The eggs are very small, white, and laid in clusters that to the naked eye can easily be mistaken for beneficial soil fungus.

 No!
-They’re NOT Just Fungus Gnats…
+They’re Not Just Fungus Gnats…

 More than once I’ve heard a grower say to me “I don’t have pests… Well, just some fungus gnats.”
-More than once I was culling aphid ridden plants just weeks later.
+More than once I was culling aphid-ridden plants just weeks later.
 If you cycle plants quickly and apply lots of preventative treatments for pests, you may just think you’ve got some very persistent fungus gnats.

 The easiest way to tell them apart is body shape.
 Fungus gnats have thin abdomens, long legs, and wings about the length of their body, like a small mosquito.
 Aphids are more squat, round, and stubby-legged.
-In addition, they have distinguishable “tail pipes” extending off their back-end.
+In addition, they have distinguishable “tailpipes” extending off their back-end.
 A loupe or microscope can be very helpful since both pests are so tiny.

 Fungus gnats also behave differently, they seem to fly slowly and aimlessly.
-Winged root aphids fly higher and farther, seem more “alert” overall and are better at avoiding being squished.
+Winged root aphids fly higher and farther, seem more “alert” overall, and are better at avoiding being squished.
 While fungus gnats will fly all over the place, root aphids will fly straight towards your lights.
 If you are in veg, check above the bulbs in your T5s for root aphid bodies.